ShivprasadNalawade/ShivprasadNalawade/README.md

 ## Data Scientist | 2+ Years of Experience

 Welcome to my GitHub profile!
-I'm Shivprasad Nalawade, a passionate data scientist with over 2 years of experience in leveraging data-driven insights to solve real-world problems.
-I specialize in machine learning, data analysis, and statistical modeling.
-My expertise lies in transforming complex data into actionable insights, enabling informed decision-making.
+I'm Shivprasad Nalawade, Passionate about Data Science and Machine Learning, with a strong proficiency in Python, ML algorithms ranging from Linear Regression, Logistic Regression, SVMs, KNN to Neural Networks.
+With over 2+ years of experience as Data Scientist, I am committed to leveraging my skills to drive innovation and solve complex problems in the field.

 ### 🔭 Skills: